 Geographic Use of Development Resources

-For 2022, applications for new construction activities will not be accepted in the following City limits: Claremore, El Reno, and Enid.
+AHTCs may be used statewide.

 AHTCs Available for Award

-The total 2022 AHTC Program Allocation is not known at this time but is estimated to be $9,800,000.
-The AHTC Program Allocation for 2021 was $11,195,952 based on the Oklahoma population.
+The total 2023 AHTC Program Allocation is not known at this time.
+The AHTC Program Allocation for 2022 was $10,364,559 based on the Oklahoma population.

-On July 21, 2021 the OHFA Board of Trustees voted to forward fund 2022 credits in the amount of $1,316,679 to prior awardees from 2019-2020.
-This will reduce the amount of credits available for the Second Funding Period of 2022.
-OHFA Staff is recommending to the OHFA Board of Trustees that at the September 22, 2021 Meeting, they vote to approve to reserve a portion of 2022 AHTCs and State Tax Credits in an approximate amount not to exceed $800,000.
-Therefore, an estimated $4,900,000 in AHTCs will be available for the First Funding Period of 2022, and an estimated $2,800,000 in AHTCs will be available for the Second Funding Period of 2022.

 Development Award Maximums

-The maximum amount of 9% Tax Credits that will be awarded to any Development requesting State Tax Credits in any County is $650,000.
-The maximum amount of 9% Tax Credits that will be awarded to any Development not requesting State Tax Credits in any County is $750,000.
+The maximum amount of 9% Tax Credits that will be awarded to any Development is $750,000.
 These maximums apply to all Developments, including those that receive either the 130% or the 120% boost.

 Applicants applying for Tax Credits who are also a Choice Neighborhoods Implementation Grantee will be eligible to receive a maximum of $1,000,000 in Federal Tax Credits.
 Tax Credits must be used to develop or rehab units in the same “Neighborhood” in which the Choice Neighborhoods Implementation Grant was awarded.